New York gynecologist charged with six federal sex abuse counts - KESQ

 Each count carries a maximum sentence of 20 years in prison.

-Audrey Strauss, acting United States Attorney for the Southern District of New York, at a news conference called Hadden “a predator in a white coat.”
+Acting US Attorney Audrey Strauss at a news conference called Hadden “a predator in a white coat.”

-Hadden’s attorney declined comment.
-The former doctor was to appear before a federal judge later Wednesday.
+The former doctor appeared before a federal judge Wednesday.
+He entered a not guilty plea, his attorney, Isabelle Kirschner, told CNN.

+According to Kirschner, the judge ordered Hadden released on a $1 million bond secured by his home, and for him to be monitored.
+He is not out of custody yet.

 He was arrested Wednesday morning and charged with enticing and inducing six victims to travel interstate to engage in illegal sexual activity, Strauss said in a statement.